bpp/bpp-manual/bpp-4-manual.md

 **DEFAULT**
 If the checkpoint value is undefined no checkpoint file is created.
 **COMMENTS**
-The checkpoint files are named OUTFILE.Z.chk where outfile is the name specified by the `outfile` variable and Z is the number of the checkpoint file (the first checkpoint file is labeled 1, the second 2, and so on).
+The checkpoint files are named `JOBNAME.Z.chk` where `JOBNAME` is the name specified by the `jobname` variable and `Z` is the number of the checkpoint file (the first checkpoint file is labeled 1, the second 2, and so on).
 To resume execution of the program starting from a checkpoint use the BPP `–resume` switch followed by the checkpoint file